- To wash a dog’s face, you’ll need clean, warm water, a soft washcloth, and a gentle soap or shampoo.

 It’s never a bad idea to try to keep your dog clean, it’s part of basic dog grooming.
-After all, doing so not only helps your dog to look great – it can also greatly improve his or her smell.
-While washing your dog’s body isn’t always that hard, you may be a little worried about washing his or her face.
+I like to groom my dogs myself as I feel like it a good bonding time for us.
+After all, doing so not only helps my dogs look great—it can also greatly improve their smell.
+While washing a dog’s body isn’t always that hard, you may be a little worried about washing his or her face.
 It’s easy enough to do, though, once you learn how to wash your dog’s face in a safe manner.
+Let me teach you how.

 It’s important to remember that a bath can be a scary experience for your dog.
-Even breeds who love the water might not love a tub, so you’re going to want to take a few extra steps to make this washing process easier.
+Even dogs with webbed feet who have water in their genetics might not love a tub, so you’re going to want to take a few extra steps to make this washing process easier.

 Get Everything Ready To Wash Your Dog’s Face Ahead of Time